You are not in a rehearsal. You are in the show called “life”.

 You are the main character and your role is to live

 You see, coaching is the art of questioning one’s life.
 In this sense, I have been a coach since the age of 12.
 Why do we do what we do?
-Why get up in the morning?
-Why go to school?
+Why do we get up in the morning?
+Why do we go to school?
 I had hundreds of questions and I thought life was a journey of searching for the answers.

 “What is the thing that makes you get up in the morning?
 What drives you?”
 I asked John.
 He looked surprised.
 “If you could choose the thing that is the reason you are here in this life, what would that be?”
 I kept asking.
 When I asked it, I knew the answer.